-If you’ve had not the good fortune not to have heard of Straight Pride UK, let me enlighten you.
-They’re a ‘heterosexual rights’ campaign group who whine about being oppressed by the promotion of LGBT rights.
+If you’ve had not the good fortune not to have heard of Straight Pride UK, they’re a ‘heterosexual rights’ campaign group who whine about being oppressed by the promotion of LGBT rights.

 A little while ago, Straight Pride UK were contacted Oliver Hotham, a student journalist.
 He asked them some questions, stating clearly that he was a freelance journalist.
 They responded to his questions with an email marked ‘press release‘, which he then published in a blog post.
 They then contacted him, asking him to take it down, before having WordPress remove it (yes, despite the document having ‘press‘ in the title)..